 When you are done adding roles, you are redirected back to the Invite Admin dialog.

-Important: Before you move on, make sure the Enable RBAC Token checkbox is checked.
-The RBAC token is what allows the new admin to send a token to the Admin API to configure the system programmatically.
+Important: Before you proceed, ensure the Enable RBAC Token checkbox is checked.
+The RBAC token is what allows the new admin to use the Admin API to configure the system programmatically.

 Click Invite Admin to send the invite.

 If you have SMTP set up, Kong Manager sends an email with a registration link.

 If you don’t have SMTP enabled, the following instructions guide you to generate a registration link manually.

 Register the admin manually

 - Back on the Teams page, click the administrator you just created.

 Using this link, the new administrator can go to a web browser and paste it in to initiate his/her account and create an initial password.
 Again, normally, this would happen through SMTP, and the user would get this link through an email.

 Click the copy icon to copy the registration link, then save it.